 - Add grains to a wide-mouth glass quart-sized jar.
 Fill with 500 ml (2 cups) water.
 Optionally you can add a tablespoon (15 ml) of sauerkraut juice or pickle brine to kickstart fermentation.

 - Cover loosely with jar lid and ring.
-Wait at least two days before making your first batch.
+Wait 24 to 48 hours before making your first batch.

-- You should start to see bubbles forming in the glass, and it will take on a characteristic “sour” smell.
+- You should start to see bubbles forming in the glass, and it will take on a “sour” aroma.

 - Bring 250 ml (1 cup) of water with a pinch of salt to a boil.

 - Add half the fermented grains (6-8 ounces by volume, about 6 heaping tablespoons) to the water.